NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Introduction to Cloud Storage--DOCID39.md

+# Cloud Basics Storage

 The NeCTAR virtual machines have many resources binded with them in order for it to function properly.
 Among these resources, storage is the fundamental component for both the virtual machine and user to save and use data.
-The amount of storage your virtual machine get are dedicated, but the underlying storage system are shared.
-Furthermore, not all storage is created equal, and Research Cloud users have a few different types of storage available which differ according to performance, persistence and data safety.
+Virtual machines launched within the NeCTAR research cloud will typically use a shared storage pool to store the root and ephemeral disks that contain the data of the VM, the space allocated within the pool is distinct and unique.

 ## On Virtual Machine Storage